LAW ENFORCEMENT BUREAU CAREERS

 The Sheriff's Office does not require employees to reside within Frederick County or within a required distance of the county as a condition of employment.
 Sworn Deputies will be provided a county assigned vehicle and be permitted to park the vehicle at their residence in Frederick County, or at an approved off-site location within Frederick County nearest their residence if residing outside of Frederick County.

-The Sheriff's Office provides non-competitive advancement opportunities for employees at the Deputy Recruit, Deputy, Deputy First Class, and Correctional Officer I and II levels.
+The Sheriff's Office provides non-competitive advancement opportunities for employees at the Deputy Recruit, Deputy, and Deputy First Class.
 A promotional process is in place for supervisory positions at the Corporal, Sergeant, and Command levels.

 All Sheriff's Office positions are subject to random drug testing.